interledger/rfcs/0039-http-auth-profiles/http-auth-profiles.md

 A token-producer SHOULD generate unique tokens for each token-user.
 This will allow the token-producer to control any implementation-specific properties of its tokens, such as expiry, replay-ability, or other characteristics that might apply to any particular use-case.

 For example, a token-producer may wish to create a SIMPLE token that consists of 32 bytes of random data (as required by this profile), but prefix this data with an account-identifier.
 As long as the token contains at least 32 bytes of random data, and the token-user can treat the token as an opaque string, then this would be a valid token according to the SIMPLE scheme.

+Token distribution from the token-producer to the token-consumer is out of scope for this RFC.

 ##### Example Usage
 An example shared-secret in this profile is `user1234:HEiMCp0FoAC903QHueY89gAWJHo/izaBnJU8/58rlSI=`.
 From the perspective of the token-user, this token is opaque.
 However, from the perspective of the token-producer, this token includes additional information that can be used to for non-normative purposes.